Vietnam.vn - Nền tảng quảng bá Việt Nam

 What is special is that this body is almost intact.
 (Photo: Sohu)

-According to archaeologists, the woman's body could have been preserved in a perfect environment to maintain its integrity.
-If the temperature and oxygen level in the water were just right, bacteria could not grow and the decomposition process could be slowed or stopped.
+According to the explanation of archaeologists, the woman's body could be preserved in a perfect environment to keep its integrity.
+If the temperature and oxygen level in the water are moderate, bacteria cannot grow and the decomposition process can be slowed or stopped.

 The discovery gives researchers insight into the customs, lifestyles and daily lives of people during the Ming Dynasty.
 It also opens up new questions about the conditions that allowed the bodies to be preserved for hundreds of years.